bem/bem-core/common.docs/rationale/rationale.en.md

 ```

 If the `weather` block has a JavaScript realization with usage of `i-bem.js` one needs
-to use the following template for passing JavaScript-parameters into the block :
+to use the following template for passing JavaScript parameters into the block:

 ```js
 block weather, js: { id: Math.random() * 1e4 }
 ```

-Resulting HTML:
+The resulting HTML:

 ```xml
 <div class="widgets i-bem" onclick="return { 'weather': { 'id': 4321 } }">